WATCH SIZE GUIDE: CHOOSING THE RIGHT WATCH SIZE FOR YOUR WRIST

 - The hour marker size.
 A 38mm to 40mm watch could look wrong when paired with large markers, and a 46mm watch could look off when paired with small markers.

 - The hour marker distance.
 A watch will look smaller if the distance between one end of the hour marker to the end of the hour marker opposite it is smaller.
 And a watch will look larger if the distance is larger, regardless of the case size.

 - The bezel.
 The bezel is found around the face of some watches, and it can make the watch appear smaller.
 A 42mm watch with a bezel will look smaller than a 42mm watch without.
-Sport watches often have bezels, but dress watches can as well.
+Sports watches often have bezels, but dress watches can as well.

 - The color of the watch dial.
-A white or light colored watch face dial will look larger than a black or dark colored dial.
+A white or light-colored watch face dial will look larger than a black or dark-colored dial.
 You can choose color based on personal preference, but if you choose a white dial, you may want to choose a smaller case size and hour marker size to make the watch look proportional.